-One of the least understood topics for pistols is what caliber really means.
+When you think of shooting a pistol you normally think about how to shoot a pistol, or even what kind of stance you should use.
+However, one of the least understood, but arguably most important topics for pistols is what caliber really means.
 As a result, we made a handgun caliber comparison chart, and guide that faces this issue head-on.

 At its most basic definition for guns, caliber refers to the diameter of the inner opening( aka bore) of a gun barrel and the diameter of a bullet.
 These measurements are typically expressed in fractions of an inch